ericyu423/LearnAppleTVOS/README.md

                 //no image
       }

-   //above code is the same as below since last two line was already in main queue
-   //(view wait for all pictures loaded - takes about 5 seconds
-   //default picture does not even load
+   above code is the same as below since last two line was already in main queue (view wait for all pictures loaded - takes about 5 seconds default picture does not even load

            do{
                   let data = try Data(contentsOf: url)